 California can’t change your laws, Cletus.
 It just doesn’t have the political ability to sway national politics like that.
 It can make movies and music and television and virtue signal all day and all night, but that’s about it.
 Its votes are either capped by the Constitution or washed out by your votes.

-3. California Is A Happy, Healthy Place.
+3. The Left Coast Is A Happy, Healthy Place.

 Has it ever occurred to you that California is the most populous state in the Union because people love living there?

 Maybe if I put it in different terms, it’ll be easier to understand: let’s say you work at Kmart.

 Ever notice how there’s hardly anyone at Kmart anymore, but that Costco down the road is crazy every day?
 Well, that’s because people freely choose where to shop, and for some reason, they choose Costco over Kmart.